-I have lots of memories about food while growing up.
-Most memories are related to my both grandmothers who were wonderful cooks.
-I like to think that I inherited the love of cooking and baking from them and I am truly blessed to have the opportunity to watch them work in the kitchen.
+I have lots of memories of food while growing up.
+Most memories are related to both my grandmothers, who were wonderful cooks.
+I like to think that I inherited the love of cooking and baking from them, and I am truly blessed to have the opportunity to watch them work in the kitchen.

-If you think, the Romanian potato salad is quite healthy, as it is not loaded with mayo.
+This Romanian potato salad might go into the category of healthier potato salads, as it is not loaded with mayonnaise.
 Satisfying and simple, this recipe has an A+ in my book!
 I hope you try it!

 - 5-6 medium potatoes boiled with the skin on